 6. Endorphin highs!!
 This is a fun one.
 It’s so fun that it gets two exclamation points!
 I am sure you’ve heard the Legally Blonde quote, “Exercise gives you endorphins.
 Endorphins make you happy.
 Happy people just don’t shoot their husbands.” — Good ol’ Elle Woods.
 (Lol).
 But it’s true.
 If you’ve ever experienced a workout rigorous enough to give you that rockin’ endorphin high, then you totally know what I am talking about.
 I thrive off of those endorphins, and actually when I don’t work out in the beginning part of my day I really miss that adrenaline high.
 It gives me alertness and energy for my day and also point blank makes me happier.
 It also has something to do with feeling accomplished, and endorphins certainly do make you feel like you’ve accomplished something.

 7. It’s a great way to see LA & a great way to travel.
 I have a whole new appreciation for this after running 18 miles on foot last Saturday with my LA Marathon training team (#TeamNutribullet, represent!).
 I ran from West LA / Brentwood through Century City, down Rodeo Drive and deep into Beverly Hills close to West Hollywood before I turned around and ended back in Brentwood.
 Some of my teammates got all the way to the Chinese theatre before turning back around!
 I have also had this experience when I have been traveling.
 Even if I’m not running, checking out a workout studio in a new city is a great way to experience what life is like as a local.
 One of my best memories doing that was in the tiny town of Carmel by the Sea in Nor Cal, when I went to a local yoga studio with my brother-in-law on Thanksgiving morning.
 It was SO COOL for us to see how all the yogis in that tiny little town came together to practice an awesome flow that morning, and a bunch of them even brought their little kids since it was a holiday.
 I’ll never forget how charming it was to see them all interacting with each other and getting a glimpse into what it would be like to live there — it was such a cool sight because most of the people I’d ever observed in Carmel were tourists on vacation like us.
 I love to feel like a local and get a glimpse into what life is like in little pockets around the world… It’s the hyper-observant (or nosy?) writer in me. 😉 (Side note: I did the same thing in Florence, Italy but it was less enjoyable… Yoga there is not like yoga here!
-The other cool thing about this is you find what works for you and what doesn’t.)Screen Shot 2016-01-26 at 2.16.47 PM8.
+The other cool thing about this is you find what works for you and what doesn’t.)8.
 Being in shape is a huge confidence booster.
 It’s the truth, and I’d say this to anyone.
 Whenever someone asks me how I achieve happiness and feel comfortable and confident in my own skin, I say WORKOUT and get into shape.
 Everyone has their own definition of being “in shape,” and for me of course since I am an addict I take this idea to a whole other level (without putting pressure on myself, I swear — I have fun with it).
 But getting into shape for you might mean going on walks after dinner instead of sitting on the couch and eating ice cream, or trying a new studio or routine that has scared you for a long time because you don’t think you’re ready enough for it.
 Let me tell you: there is no perfect time to try something new.
 You have to just DO IT.
 Tomorrow won’t seem any easier than today.
 Do it now, and be stronger than your excuses.
 It will be so worth it. 🙂

 9. It is a de-stressor and will add more compassion to your life.
 Exercise is an obvious de-stressor.
 This is both science-based and experience-based.
 Working out gets your heart pumping and helps lessen your anxiety levels if you suffer from anxiety, and it gets you out of your HEAD.
 I believe working out has brought a whole lot of compassion into my life for a lot of reasons.
 I have been in a position many times where I come back to a particular kind of workout after not doing it for a long time, and it’s very frustrating.
 I have had a lot of health problems over the years that at times have knocked me down… And it’s intimidating to start from the bottom again.
 Every single time.
 Then you work your way back up.
 I’ve also seen a lot of other people do this, and in many cases I’ve seen people do it who come from a very unhealthy background and have absolutely nothing to lose and everything not to.
 When I see someone taking the plunge to exercise when it clearly intimidates them, I want to cry from happiness / give them a huge hug and a high five / write them a letter to tell them how awesome they are / tell their family to be proud of them / help them track their progress / on and on.
 It may sound like a little much, but I KNOW how hard it is to just START.
 That’s why I am always encouraging you guys to just begin.
 It has added a major layer of compassion and appreciation for others’ journeys to A) have my own fitness addiction/journey, B) be in the presence of so many others who are working to transform their lives through fitness.